 The Central Oregon chapter entered into a property sale agreement with an original amount of \$138,375.
-Under the terms of the agreement, the Organization will receive monthly payments in the amount of \$1,355 including interest at 3.29% through June 2020.
-Future principal payments are as follow:
+Under the terms of the agreement, the Organization received monthly payments in the amount of \$1,355 including interest at 3.29% through June 2020.
+The note was fully repaid in 2020.